zuri-training/kidvacc-be-pjt-37/README.md

 # Installation:
-This application was built using a virtual enviromment(VENV).
+The backend of this site was built using a virtual enviromment(VENV).
 To  create  and activate the above virtual environment to install all dependencies in this project, open your terminal and run:
 ```
 ^^^^ creating a virtual environment ^^^^